 In the world of marketing, accountability is critical.
 It’s very easy to lose sight of attribution, and it can end up costing you thousands of dollars in wasted expenses.

 As a roofing contractor, you have various options to market your company.
-You can try it on your own or choose one of the many available companies that offer marketing services.
+You can try it on your own or choose one of the many companies offering marketing services.

 The problem with doing it on your own is that it can negatively impact your day-to-day operation and ultimately decrease the production of both departments.